scbeom/ctv_tutorial/pages/sysmodule/sm_setting.md

 {% include warning.html content="If you want to upload image data sets, place your data folder in the provided image folder." %}

-{% include important.html content="This is my important info." %}
+{% include important.html content="When you want to upload new data sets, place each data set in corresponding proper folder." %}

 4. Another item.